aatapa/RLScore/README.rst

    - Learning with Kronecker product kernels
        - Closed form solution for training models from complete data with labels for all pair-inputs available (KronRLS, TwoStepRLS)
-       - Four different types of leave-one-out cross-validation algorithms for pair-input data (TwoStepRLS)
+       - Leave-one-out and k-fold cross-validation algorithms for pair-input data (TwoStepRLS)
        - Iterative training algorithm for pair-input data, where only a subset of pairwise labels are known (CGKronRLS)

 -  Clustering